OSGConnect/connectbook/data/overview-data-table.md

 ## Purpose

-The following tables provide the guidelines of data management in OSG.
+The following tables provide the guidelines for data management in OSG.
 Check the web link for details.

 ## Data storage options